 Not to be confused with microfibre, this is a material that can be used next to the skin and helps provide a stay-dry layer.
 Often found inside pocket nappies as the internal layer, and as reusable liners.

-An abbreviation for "not nappy related" - often found in nappy chat groups such as The Nappy Guru Place
+NNR standa for 'not nappy related' and is often used in nappy chat groups such as The Nappy Guru Place.

-One-Size nappies are those that are designed to fit from birth right up to potty training (8-35lbs approx) They usually incorporate snaps down the front rise which allow to to adjust the size of the nappy as your baby grows.
-One-Size nappies frequently fit best between 12-35lbs, with variable fit at either end of the range.
+One Size Nappies are designed to fit from birth right up to potty training (approx 8-35lbs).
+They usually incorporate snaps/poppers down the front rise which allow you to adjust the size of the nappy as your baby grows.
+One Size Nappies usually fit best between 12-35lbs, with variable fit at either end of the range.

 Organic fibre means that which comes from a plant that was grown without the use of chemical fertilisers and pesticides.
 Organic material usually comes at a higher price than regular material.

-The original Pocket Nappy was designed in 1998 and became known as the 'Fuzzi Bunz' brand and have become an innovation in the cloth nappy market.
-Pocket Nappies are 2-part systems comprising of a waterproof shell lined with an inner layer of microfleece or velour, with back opening between these two layers in which absorbent inserts are stuffed inside.
-When stuffed the nappy becomes an All In One piece, but has the benefit of being a quick drying system as everything seperates.
+The original Pocket Nappy was designed in 1998 by the FuzziBunz brand and they have become an innovation in the cloth nappy market.
+Pocket Nappies are two part system comprising a waterproof shell lined with an inner layer of microfleece or velour.
+There is a back opening between these two layers for absorbent inserts to be 'stuffed' inside.
+When 'stuffed' the nappy becomes an All In One nappy, but has the benefit of being a quick drying system as everything separates for washing and drying.
 Although Pocket Nappies require assembling, they are considered to be very easy to use and prove to be a popular choice for childminders or nurseries.

-Prefolds are rectangular shaped nappies that are stitched into 3 lengthwise layers, forming a thicker middle layer.
+A Prefold is a rectangular shaped nappy that is stitched into 3 lengthwise layers, forming a thicker middle layer.
 They can be tri-folded inside a waterproof nappy cover, or folded and fastened with pins or a nappy fastener.
-Unbleached prefolds require more initial washing to reach full absorbency, but tend to be softer than bleached versions in the long run.
+Unbleached Prefolds require more initial washing to reach full absorbency, but tend to be softer than bleached versions in the long run.

 A stay-dry material often found on the inside of nappies.
 This is a man-made, polyester material and has no relation to animal based suede.

-The tradional nappy that your mother or grandmother would have used!
+The Terry Nappy is the traditional nappy that your mother or grandmother would have used!
 A square piece of terry cotton (or more recently, sometimes bamboo) that can be folded in a manner of ways and fixed with pins or a nappy fastener.
 They are extremely versatile and quick to dry.

 Unbleached fibres are those which have not gone through a chemical bleaching process.
-They usally retain more of the fibres natural oils and waxes, so may need washing more times than bleached fibres before they reach full absorbency.
+They usually retain more of the fibre's natural oils and waxes, so may need washing more times than bleached fibres before they reach full absorbency.

-A waterproof or water resistant nappy cover which can be used over fitted or flat nappies to contain moisture.
+A Nappy Wrap is a waterproof or water resistant nappy cover which can be used over fitted or flat nappies to contain moisture.
 They can be found in a variety of materials, including PUL, wool and fleece, and are usually fastened with Aplix or Poppers.
 Also known as a "nappy cover".